 Automotive Design Career Info and Education Requirements

-Automotive designers, sometimes called automotive drafters, work on drawings and layouts of automobile parts.
+Automotive designers and automotive drafters work on drawings and layouts of automobile parts.
 They also prepare models, sketches and prototypes for prospective vehicles.
-Automotive designers or drafters use manufacturing, engineering principles and mathematical formulas to create safe and functional automobiles that are also aesthetically pleasing.
-In addition to cosmetic components, automotive designers work with engineers to design engine systems, electronics and emissions.
 Typical everyday duties can include using computer-aided design programs to test the safety and dependability of designs, interpret technical data, conduct tests on prototypes and address engineering and design problems.
+Automotive designers are also known as industrial designers, and automotive drafters are also referred to as mechanical drafters.

 Associate's and bachelor's degree programs are available for aspiring automotive designers.
 The Society for International Automotive Engineers offers additional training and education options, including courses and seminars on topics like automotive fastening and hybrid vehicle technologies.